microsoft/GraphEngine/doc/Config/config-v2.md

 <tr>
 <td class="tableblock halign-left valign-top"><p class="tableblock">Id</p></td>
 <td class="tableblock halign-left valign-top"><p class="tableblock">Optional.
-The cluster configuration identified by an Id can be retrieved later in the program.
+The cluster configuration identified by an Id can be retrieved by the Id later in the program.
 If omitted, the current Cluster configuration is then treated as the default one.
 </p></td>
 </tr>
 </tbody>